If you grew up in the ‘90s, you probably recognize actress and activist Karyn Parsons, who played Hilary Banks on The Fresh Prince of Bel Air.

-With her three previous films currently streaming on Netflix and easily accessible to teachers, students, and families at home, Parsons is launching a new Sweet Blackberry project as part of Kickstarter Gold.
+With her three previous films currently streaming on Netflix and easily accessible to teachers, students, and families at home, Parsons launched a new Sweet Blackberry project as part of Kickstarter Gold.
 Narrated by Laurence Fishburne, The Bessie Coleman Story will recount the life of the first African-American woman to become a pilot.
 “Her story shows children that despite what odds may be stacked against them, they can be anything,” Parsons says.
 “It is our duty at Sweet Blackberry to share her story with the world.”

 Feeling inspired to launch your own project?
 Get started here.